sizenando-f/GetRichClickerGame/README.md

 ﻿# Get Rich!
 Clicker Game
-How much rich you can get?
+How rich can you get?
 <br>
 Start to get rich mining golds, get bigger and have some miners to help!
 <br>
 ## Changelog - 27/03/2023
 * Bug fixes:
   - Negative money fixed
-  - Money check at miner algorithm added
+  - Money checker at miner algorithm added
  * Gold machine added
  * Miner gold frequency increased
  * Header and footer messages added